 Let me finish this post by quoting Emilie Griffin directly, as she has so eloquently summarized how these marks of authentic mysticism transform the contemplative who truly seeks a God-centered life:

 The mystic is not seeking his or her own happiness, virtue, or well-being, though by surrendering self such blessings are often heaped upon him or her.
 The true mystic is not looking for peak experiences or altered states of consciousness.
-No, the genuine mystics is on a course of radical self-forgetting, self-surrendering, and self-transcending.
+No, the genuine mystic is on a course of radical self-forgetting, self-surrendering, and self-transcending.
 Thus Underhill distinguishes the authentic mystic from those who are looking for a spiritual high.

 — Introduction to Essential Writings of Evelyn Underhill, p.
 13f.